thefrontside/frontside.com/src/pages/blog/2020-08-31-mirage-serializers.md

 date: 2020-08-31T05:00:00.000Z
 author: Min Kim, Jorge Lainfiesta
 description: >-
   MirageJS ships with four out-of-the-box serializers.
-In this blog post, we overview the basics of serializers in Mirage, and examin in detail the specific format of each JSON API, Active Model, Rest and generic serializers.
+In this blog post, we overview the basics of serializers in Mirage, and examine in detail the specific format of each JSON API, Active Model, Rest and generic serializers.
 tags:
   - simulation
   - mirage